aschuma/log4j-aws-appenders/docs/client.md

 connection.
 This is intended for writing logs to a destination owned by a different account.

-> Note: only applies when using a "builder" object to create the client, not when using either a constructor or application-provided factory method.
+> Note: only applies when using a version of the SDK that provides "builder" objects to create the client.
+Not supported for either constructor or application-provided factory methods (although you can implement your own mechanism for the latter).

 May be specified as either a simple role name or an ARN.
 If specified as a name, a role with that name must exist in the current account.

 Permissions required:

+* `iam:ListRoles`
 * `sts:AssumeRole`
-* `iam:ListRoles` to provide a role name rather than an ARN.

 If unable to assume the role, the appender will report the error using the logging framework's internal status logger.
 It will not attempt to operate with the default